eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 This button reset several points in the monitor:

 - It erases the callback information in *Issues* right panel.
-- It reset the entity clicked, setting as clicked an abstract *All* entity that represents all the discovered ones.
+- It resets the entity clicked.
+  An abstract *All* entity is set as new *entity clicked*, representing all the discovered entities.

 View
 ====